 Understanding as clearly as you can is necessary so you avoid getting stuck with generalisations – these can lead to language use that is very basic.

 How you learn your vocabulary will determine your success.
 Learn it in an ineffective way, like trying to use simple translation as the primary means, can make you believe your memory is poor which can put you off learning languages.
+Translation of course is necessary in learning and life but over reliance on it in learning is a mistake.

 There are a lot of books, courses, ideas out there about learning languages.
 You need to be able to find what works for you.
 This might not be what you think or believe is the best…but is what actually works!
 This is the beginning of wisdom.